Skip navigation

 Department: Northumbria Law School

-Katharine has extensive experience within the department from running careers provision on the undergraduate law programmes, overseeing student guidance support within the law school and more recently as programme leader of the Graduate Diploma in Law by Distance Learning.
+Katharine has extensive experience within the department from running careers provision on the undergraduate law programmes, overseeing student guidance support within the law school and as programme leader of the Graduate Diploma in Law by Distance Learning.

-Katharine is a Fellow of the HEA and acts as a HEA mentor to new staff.
-She has recently completed the HEA Professional Development Course for External Examiners (February 2018).
+Katharine is a Senior Fellow of the HEA and acts as a HEA mentor to new staff.
+She is also a Reviewer of HEA applications within the University.

 Katharine Davies